virginiac32/full-stack-project/README.md

 When users hover over the image, any annotation pointers that have been created will become visible and clickable.

-The user needs to be logged in to upload new artwork.
-He/she needs to populate the artwork creation form and upload an image of the artwork.
+Any logged in user can upload new artwork.
+To upload a new image, the user needs to first populate the artwork creation form and upload an image of the artwork.
 The Cloudinary upload widget was used to achieve this functionality.

 ![artwork_create](./app/assets/images/Artwork_create.gif)